 Opioid withdrawal can be highly uncomfortable, but for most, it isn’t dangerous.
 However, certain symptoms can cause serious outcomes, and this can happen quickly and without warning.
 Therefore, it is important to keep an eye on one’s withdrawal symptoms and to seek professional care no matter what.

 Timeline of Codeine Withdrawal

 As stated by the World Health Organization, the withdrawal timeline for short-acting opioids like codeine is usually about 4 to 10 days.
 You should expect to go through at least a week’s worth of withdrawal, and most treatment centers will keep you for at least two weeks (if not longer) so you can fully stabilize after the process of withdrawal.

-- Day 1 through 3: Codeine withdrawal often starts out very uncomfortably.
-Most people experience the flu-like symptoms very quickly in addition to the muscle, bone, and joint pain.
+- Day 1 through 3: Codeine withdrawal often starts out very uncomfortable.
+Most people experience flu-like symptoms very quickly in addition to the muscle, bone, and joint pain.
 This is usually the hardest part of withdrawal.

 - Day 4 through 7: Most individuals experience nausea, vomiting, diarrhea, and the other gastrointestinal issues of withdrawal here.
 Flu-like symptoms and pain can linger into this part of withdrawal as well.

 - Day 8 through 10: Withdrawal symptoms start to subside.
 However, they could last as long as 15 days, so it is important to be aware of how symptoms are progressing over time.